spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 Plan: 6 to add, 0 to change, 0 to destroy.
 ```

-For other AWS and GCP, Terraform will create one less resource.
+For AWS and GCP, Terraform will create one less resource.
 ```shell
 Plan: 5 to add, 0 to change, 0 to destroy.
 ```